eficode-academy/jenkins-katas/labs/01-making-first-pipeline.md

 * Add a new step underneath the first one called "build app"
 * Under settings, choose "docker" as the agent, and write that the image is going to be "gradle:jdk11"
 * Click on steps and add a step with shell script, executing `ci/build-app.sh`
-* click save
+* Click save
-* commit to the same branch as before called `pipeline-editor` -> click save and run
+* Commit to the same branch as before called `pipeline-editor` -> click save and run
-* click on the job and observe that it runs.
+* Click on the job and observe that it runs.

-If you see an output like this in the logs, then you have successfully made the assignment:
+If you see an output like this in the logs, then you have successfully concluded the excercise:

 ```bash
 + ci/build-app.sh